-Top 72 Alternatives to Capybara for Web Testing
+Top 13 Alternatives to Geb for E2E UI

 Capybara emerged from the Ruby ecosystem as a developer-friendly acceptance and end-to-end (E2E) testing library for web applications.
 It provides a readable domain-specific language (DSL) to simulate real user interactions in a browser.
 Capybara is most often paired with RSpec or Cucumber, and it runs tests through drivers like Selenium WebDriver, rack-test, and others.
 This made it a natural fit for Rails teams who wanted concise, expressive tests that integrate smoothly with CI/CD pipelines.